 At the same time, some people find this constant tracking a little on the creepy side.
-Not to mention that, if you share a computer with others, you might not want them finding out about a gift you secretly bought them, your interest in 1970s folk rock, or your more private Google searches.
+Not to mention that, if you share a computer with others, you might not want them to find out about a gift you secretly bought them, your interest in 1970s folk-rock, or your more private Google searches.

 What your browser saves

 Before you roll up your sleeves and start blitzing all the data stored in your browser, you should know what that information is and what it does.
 After all, on some occasions, you might want to clear specific types of files and not others.
 When you dive into a browser’s settings, you’ll see references to these different types of data, though the terms might vary slightly depending on the program.